KaraHowes/WeatherTrack/README.md

 I am quietly pleased with this project.
 Coded from scratch, my own idea.
 I designed how to approach this project and knew the api calls were key.
 This took a surprising amount of time.
 All styling, react and redux were set up and implemented in 2 days.

+The next step is to install React Time picker and try to implement a proper forecast.